Aaditya2812/finalcs/README.md

 Our collaboration was effective in splitting the work of further polishing: Niccolò took care of file management and API integration, while Aaditya took care of testing and UI logic.

 This 850-word README is project documentation and speaks to our satisfaction with its completion.
-In API research, we have made use of generative AI (e.g., ChatGPT), yet maintained academic honesty by creating and authoring the content ourselves.
+In API research and development of web page through HTML, we have made use of generative AI (e.g., ChatGPT), yet maintained academic honesty by creating and authoring the content ourselves.